Attleboro Spousal Support Attorney

 Serving Clients in the Greater Boston Area

-When a couple is divorcing, both parties may be overwhelmed by the thought of handling finances on their own.
-In some situations, one spouse may not have worked during the marriage while the other acted as the sole breadwinner.
-All aspects of the couple's combined and separate finances are considered when the possibility of spousal support payments are at stake.
+When a couple of divorces, both parties may be overwhelmed by the thought of handling finances on their own.
+In some situations, one spouse may not have worked during the marriage, while the other acted as the sole breadwinner.
+All aspects of the couple's combined and separate finances are considered when the possibility of spousal support payments is at stake.
 When you need to protect yourself in a divorce, turn to Attleboro family law attorney Brian D. Roman.

 Using more than two decades of experience in the area of family law, Mr. Roman is highly skilled at crafting strategies designed to protect his divorce clients.
-Whether you are attempting to have alimony payments ordered or are working to prevent spousal support from being awarded, Mr. Roman can explain your options and help you navigate the potential legal issues that may arise.
+Whether you attempt to receive alimony or prevent spousal support from being awarded, Mr. Roman can explain options and help you navigate potential legal issues.